daleao/sdv/Ligo/Modules/Arsenal/README.md

 According to [TV Tropes Wiki](https://tvtropes.org/pmwiki/pmwiki.php/Main/InfinityPlusOneSword), an Infinity +1 sword is "not only the most powerful of its kind ... , but its power is matched by how hard it is to acquire".
 If you were ever bothered by how easy it was to obtain the Galaxy and Infinity weapons in vanilla (and immediately trivialize all the rest), this module has got your back, by making these weapons truly legendary.

-To you obtain your first Galaxy weapon, as in vanilla you must first unlock the desert, acquire a Prismatic Shard and offer it to the three magic pillars.
-Unlike vanilla, however, the weapon will not materialize out of thin air, but will be shaped out of 10 Iridium Bars, which must be in your inventory.
+To obtain your first Galaxy weapon, as in vanilla you must first unlock the desert, acquire a Prismatic Shard and offer it to the Three Sand Sisters.
+Unlike vanilla, however, the weapon will not materialize out of thin air, but will be shaped out of a configurable amount of Iridium Bars (10 by default), which must be in your inventory.
 This will prevent a lucky Prismatic Shard drop from the Mines or a Fishing Chest from instantly rewarding one of the strongest weapons in the game before the player has even set foot in the Skull Caverns.
 Now, some venturing into the Skull Caverns is required.
-In addition, the awarded weapon will not longer necessarily be a sword, but will be based on the player's most-used weapon type up to that point – this includes the Galaxy Slingshot.
-All subsequent weapon types continue to be sold by Marlon at the Adventurer's Guild.

-/// explain Infinity part
+Subsequent Galaxy weapons will no longer be available for purchase at the Adventurer's Guild; one full set, including the slingshot, can now be acquired at the desert, but each weapon will require a larger stack of Prismatic Shards.
+The order in which the weapons are obtained can be influenced by placing the desired weapon type at the top of the top of the backpack.

+Upgrading to Infinity is now a much more involved task, requiring the player to prove they have a virtuous and heroic soul.
+Doing so will require completion of a new questline revolving around the all-new Blade of Ruin...

 In return for all that extra work, the Infinity weapons receive some extra perks:
 1. +1 gemstone slot (4 total).
 Keeping in mind that each gemstone can resonate with equipped [Infinity Bands](../Rings).
 2. While at full health, every swing will fire a mid-range energy beam.

+### Dwarven Weapon Recipes

+The Dwarven and Dragontooth weapons are no longer simple chest rewards.
+To acquire them, you must now complete a small questline which will have you gathering ancient Dwarvish blueprints.
+Take them to Clint, along with the corresponding materials and he will create these masterwork weapons for you.
+Requires the Dwarvish Translation Guide and at least 6 hearts with Clint.

 ### Woody Replaces Rusty